 These Recommendations are applicable to the rhythmic characters presented by all-round lights, sector lights, leading lights and direction lights.

-The , Chapter 2, Visual Aids, should be consulted for definitions of the types and characteristics of lights on aids to navigation.
+The International Dictionary of Aids to Marine Navigation, Chapter 2, Visual Aids, should be consulted for definitions of the types and characteristics of lights on aids to navigation.

-Maximum periods
+Character periods

-It is recommended that the periods of the characters of rhythmic lights should not exceed the following values.
+It is recommended that the periods of the characters of rhythmic lights should be selected in accordance with location specific navigational requirements.
+The period and the eclipse phase should not exceed the values provided in Guideline XXX – Selection of Rhythmic Characters of Lights on Aids to Navigation.